Additional API parameters

 maxwidth doesn't restrict the size of responsive media because many WordPress sites have this setting wrong.
 Use omit_css instead.

-- In pixels, applies only to responsive rich media with fixed aspect-ratio.
+Applies only to responsive apps, players and images with fixed aspect-ratio.
 Iframely takes

 maxheightand media's aspect-ratio and calculates the max width that would match your